Skip to contents

 Post processing

-NMsim provides a function to do the post processing of the set of simulations setup by expandCovs().
+NMsim provides a function to do the post processing of the set of simulations setup by forestDefineCovs().
 The key steps performed by this function are outlined below.
 Most importantly, it normalizes the exposures by the reference value for each sampled set of parameters.
 Then, it derives median and a confidence interval as quantiles in the simulated distribution.

 The step required by the user is to define the functions to derive relevant exposure metrics.
 We will use AUC 0-24h and Cmax.
+We are using IPRED for the calculations.
+Notice, the simulation was run with typical=TRUE so PRED and IPRED should be the same.
+However, with depending on the Nonmem version, NWPRI works a little differently, and IPRED has to be used prior to Nonmem 7.6.0.

 ### Define exposure metrics